The Indiana Room

 Our microfilm collection contains all available filmed issues of the Pendleton Times, and The Anderson Herald Bulletin; a staff member will be happy to help patrons with viewing and printing microfilmed articles.
 For a complete list of all available microfilmed newspaper issues, click here.

-All of the artwork displayed in the Indiana Room created by Pendleton residents.
+All of the artwork displayed in the Indiana Room was created by Pendleton residents.

 The Indiana Memory project/collections.